microsoft/DeepSpeed/blogs/deepspeed-domino/README.md

 # Introduction

-Generative AI (GenAI) has enabled transformative applications in a wide variety of domains, including chatbot, high-quality image and video generation, text summarization.
+Generative AI (GenAI) has enabled transformative applications in a wide variety of domains, including chatbot, text summarization, and high-quality image and video generation.
 These capabilities are built on top of large foundation models, particularly Large Language Models (LLMs).
-LLMs are mostly transformer-based models, such as Llama and GPT model series.
-Due to huge transformer model size which is often far beyond single GPU's device memory capacity, it is necessary to train LLMs in distributed environment like multi-node settings.
+LLMs are typically based on the [Transformer](https://arxiv.org/abs/1706.03762) network architecture, and include popular model families such as GPT and Llama.
+LLMs have grown beyond the memory capacity of a single accelerator (e.g., GPU), and so inferencing or training them requires distributed processing using multiple GPUs or even multiple nodes.

-For large-scale LLM training, three main distributed training paradigms have emerged: Data Parallelism (DP), Tensor Parallelism (TP), Pipeline Parallelism (PP).
-DP solutions, like DeepSpeed ZeRO and its variant PyTorch FSDP, provide memory-efficient data parallel training scheme.
-PP and TP both are model parallel techniques, where PP shards model at layer granularity and TP partitions every layer evenly on each GPU.
-Among all these three, TP is becoming a prominent approach due to its excellent system efficiency in single-node cases, where GPUs are directly connected with high bandwidth links like NVLink and NVSwitch.

-However, TP falls short on multi-node cases with low cross-node communication bandwidth.
-[Prior work](https://arxiv.org/abs/2406.06858) reports the communication can take up to 75\% of end-to-end training time.
-Even with the latest DGX-H100 nodes equipped with high-end Infiniband of 400GB/s bandwidth, Figure 2 shows that the communication overheads remains to be up to 43\% end-to-end training iteration time.
-Despite recent advance in GeMM+NCCL kernel fusion techniques, which fuses GeMM with its subsequent communication collective to partially hide communication behind a single GeMM computation.
-These approaches still have limited computation-communication overlapping scope, thus often unable to fully hide communication behind single GeMM computation kernel.
-As GPU computation is getting faster (e.g., DGX-B200), communication overhead will be more pronounced in both single node and multi-node scenarios.
+Tensor parallelism (TP) is a popular distributed technique for training LLMs.
+TP leverages the aggregate memory of multiple GPUs to fit LLMs by partitioning each model layer across the GPUs.
+However, TP incurs two communication collective operations for each partitioned layer, separately for the forward and backward passes.
+TP is appealing due to its excellent system efficiency in single-node cases, where GPUs are directly connected via high bandwidth links like NVLink and NVSwitch.
+However, TP falls short in multi-node cases due to the lower bandwidth of cross-node interconnects.
+[Prior work](https://arxiv.org/abs/2406.06858) reports that communication can take up to 75\% of end-to-end training time.
+Figure 2 shows that even on the latest DGX-H100 nodes interconnected with high-end Infiniband of 400GB/s bandwidth, communication overheads remains as high as 43\% of end-to-end training iteration time.
+Recent advances in GeMM+NCCL kernel fusion are unable to fully hide communication overheads due to their limited scope of computation-communication overlapping.
+The trend of faster compute in newer GPUs (e.g., DGX-B200) indicates that the communication overheads of TP will be more pronounced in both single node and multiple node scenarios.

 <div align="center">
   <img src="./images/gpt3-scale.png" width="400"><br>